top of page

 To illustrate point c), let's look at a concrete example:

-Finally, often time, leases will use the prime rate of a large bank as the discount rate.
+Frequently, leases will use the prime rate of a major bank as the discount rate.

 Annual Rent Increase in Lieu of the Operating Expenses